 Consume Contents in English

 When you watch movies, you are not only listening to English, but you are also learning how to employ words in a sentence.
-You will also learn to employ words that require emphasis when speaking.
+You will also learn to employ words that require the emphasis when speaking.
 It is recommended that you watch movies with subtitles to learn unfamiliar terms.

-This way you can become acquainted with how native speakers pronounce their language.
+This way, you can become acquainted with how native speakers pronounce their language.
 Overall, viewing movies helps you grasp the language better and get more familiar with conversational and colloquial forms of English.

 In addition, reading English books or newspapers also helps a lot.
-Read a range of English language newspapers, such as periodicals, tabloids, and broadsheets.
+Read a range of English-language newspapers, such as periodicals, tabloids, and broadsheets.